- 1. Expectation: Different subjects mean more homework and harder classes

 - 4. Expectation: You need to be one of the 'popular' people

 Reality: Is being considered popular really what you want?
 Popularity in high school often doesn't mean much in the long run and is more about a certain image than actually being a friendly and well liked person.
-It's great to get chatting to lots of people but having a close group of friends and being a good friend (LINK TO 6 Steps to Better Friendships) is much more likely to lead to good high school memories than pretending to be something you're not just to look cool.
+It's great to get chatting to lots of people but having a close group of friends and being a good friend is much more likely to lead to good high school memories than pretending to be something you're not just to look cool.

 - 5. Expectation: Everyone will have girlfriends or boyfriends

 Reality: Not true!
-You may never have even kissed anyone, but it's important not to feel pressured into doing something (LINK TO How to cope with Peer Pressure) you don't want to do.
-Fancying someone is equally as difficult (LINK TO How to Tell Someone You Fancy Them), but crushes come and go and soon you'll find yourself questioning why you even liked them in the first place!
+You may never have even kissed anyone, but it's important not to feel pressured into doing something you don't want to do.
+Fancying someone is equally as difficult, but crushes come and go and soon you'll find yourself questioning why you even liked them in the first place!